slimphp/Slim-Website/_posts/2011-09-15-hello-world.md

 ---
 title: Say Hello World with Slim
+description: Build a simple Hello World application with the Slim Framework for PHP 5
+layout: post
 ---

 This tutorial demonstrates the typical process for writing a Slim Framework application.
 The Slim Framework uses the front controller pattern to send all HTTP requests through a single file — usually `index.php`.
 By default, Slim comes with a `.htaccess` file for use with the Apache web server.
 You'll typically intitialize your app, define your routes, and run your app in the ``index.php`.